7 situations

 Parents visiting

-Calm, comfortable, with a real dinner.
+Calm, comfortable, with one real meal.
 Bonus if there is something to point at and explain.

 1. A nice lunch